Jacques Villeneuve quits after being dumped for Le Mans -

 According to Villeneuve, this event was also part of his decision to leave the team.

-“The timing of the release strangely coincided with my impending arrival at the hospital for the birth of our baby daughter, which had been planned for May 26th.
-ByKolles was well aware of this personal family event, rendering me unable to respond or address this sudden announcement.
+“The timing of the release strangely coincided with my impending arrival at the hospital for the birth of our baby daughter, which had been planned for May 26th,” his statement added.

+“ByKolles was well aware of this personal family event, rendering me unable to respond or address this sudden announcement.

 “As a racing family, we have always successfully balanced our personal lives with our professional careers, with racing always holding a prominent place.
 In fact, my preparation for the Le Mans 24hrs event was meticulous and well-organized.